Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Constructing Admissible Fock Space Tensor Product Categorifications

-\begin{defn} A \textit{virtual partition} $\mu^v$ is a diagram consisting of a finite set of horizontal rows of unit squares in the upper half-plane $\RR \times \RR_{\geq 0}$ satisfying the following properties. \begin{enumerate} \item The rows are stacked on top of each other, with the bottom edge of the bottom-most row lying on the $x$-axis. \item Each row extends infinitely far to the left but terminates to the right. \item The \textit{virtual length} of a row is the $x$-coordinate of the right-most box in the row.
-The virtual lengths of the rows are required to be integers that are not allowed to increase when read from the bottom row to the top row. \end{enumerate} Oftentimes, we will write $\mu^v = (\mu^v_1,\ldots,\mu^v_r)$, where $r$ is the number of rows in $\mu^v$ and $\mu^v_i$ is the virtual length of the $i$th row in $\mu^v$ when read from the bottom to the top.
+\begin{defn} A \textit{virtual partition} $\mu^v$ is a diagram consisting of a finite set of horizontal rows of unit squares in the upper half-plane $\RR \times \RR_{\geq 0}$ satisfying the following properties. \begin{enumerate} \item The rows are stacked on top of each other, with the bottom-most row lying on the $x$-axis. \item Each row extends infinitely far to the left but terminates to the right. \item The \textit{virtual length} of a row is the $x$-coordinate of the right-most box in the row.
+The virtual lengths of the rows must be integers that form a non-increasing sequence when read from the bottom row to the top row. \end{enumerate} We will write $\mu^v = (\mu^v_1,\ldots,\mu^v_r)$, where $r$ is the number of rows in $\mu^v$ and $\mu^v_i$ is the virtual length of the $i$th row in $\mu^v$ when read from the bottom to the top.
 In particular, if $\mu^v_r > 0$, then $\mu^v$ is a partition in the conventional sense.

 A \textit{$(\b{c},\b{\sigma})$-virtual multipartition} is a collection $\vartheta^v = (\vartheta^{\sharp,v}_{1},\ldots,\vartheta^{\sharp,v}_{\kappa}, \vartheta^{\flat,v}_{1},\ldots,\vartheta^{\flat,v}_{\beta})$ of virtual partitions such that each $\vartheta^{\sharp,v}_i$ has exactly $\sigma_i^\sharp(N)$ rows and each $\vartheta^{\flat,v}_k$ has exactly $\sigma_k^\flat(N)$ rows.
 Let us write $\cP^{\mathrm{vir}}$ for the collection of all $(\b{c},\b{\sigma})$-virtual multipartitions. \end{defn}